LuanBenevides/luan-challenge/README.md

 }
 ```

+## warnings
-use whatever stacks and much screens you need!
+> ⚠️ use whatever stacks and much screens you need!
+> ⚠️ you need to create another branch for development
+> ⚠️ is neccessary use relacional db (can be whatever db) for this project

+📚 have a nice study!